• About the MFG

 Picture

 The buvette (gift shop and refreshments) is where visitors are directed to purchase entrance tickets for Ivoloina Zoo.
-The Bbuvette team is, in essence, the MFG's Guest Services.
-In addition to selling tickets they provide visitors with information about the zoo, walking trails, demonstration model stations, education programs and answer questions.
-An important objective of the buvette is to generate revenue to help support zoo operations thus the team needs to evaluate which products sell well in this region.
+The buvette team is, in essence, the MFG's Guest Services.
+In addition to selling tickets, they provide visitors with information about the zoo, walking trails, demonstration stations and education programs, and also answer visitors’ questions.
+An important objective of the buvette is to generate revenue to help support zoo operations, and thus the team needs to evaluate which products sell well in this region.
 To that end, Bruno Randriarimalala (left photo), who showed great initiative in generating new ideas, was mentored by former intern, Charlotte Gressin-Welsch, in computer skills, bookkeeping, inventory management and guest services.
 He mastered it all and, promoted to Buvette Manager in 2010, he oversees two employees Alfred Ihira (below) and Patrice Saby (red t-shirt).
 Bruno's ideas were central to the design of the new Buvette kitchen.

 Picture